Cabinet Member – Councillor Gareth Thomas

 In response to the observations and questions from members, it was noted:-

-RESOLVED to accept the report, noting the observations submitted during the meeting, with a request to see the action plans later in the year.
+RESOLVED to accept the report, noting the observations made during the meeting.